istio/istio.io/_docs/concepts/what-is-istio/overview.md

 type: markdown
 ---

 This document introduces Istio: an open platform to connect, manage, and secure microservices.
 Istio provides an easy way to create a network of deployed services with load balancing, service-to-service authentication, monitoring, and more, without requiring any changes in service code.
-You add Istio support to services by deploying a special sidecar proxy with your service that proxies all network communication between microservices, configured and managed using Istio's control plane functionality.
+You add Istio support to services by deploying a special sidecar proxy throughout your environment that intercepts all network communication between microservices, configured and managed using Istio's control plane functionality.

 Istio currently only supports service deployment on Kubernetes, though other environments will be supported in future versions.